moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Dillon Engineering, Hill Engineering, and more.
 I have improved the professional presentation of the solicitation through a custom `proposal submission website`_ and a curated mailing list of 400+ potential sponsors.
-I collect midterm and final feedback via surveys from the sponsors.
-Steve Velinsky and I have recruited 66 projects over the past two years that provided approximately $50k of project funding.
+I collect midterm and final feedback via surveys from the sponsors [have these been helpful? maybe say something brief on that].
+Steve
+Velinsky and I have recruited 66 projects over the past two years that provided approximately $50k of project funding.

-After the 2017 course, I went with two students to deploy their water sanitation project on the Tonle Sap Lake in Cambodia, which was funded through two student awarded Blum Center Grants and a CITRIS Tech for Social Good grant.
+After the 2017 course, I went with two students to deploy their water sanitation project on the Tonle Sap Lake in Cambodia, which was funded through two student awarded Blum Center Grants and a CITRIS Tech for Social Good grant [can you say this got featured on the front of the engineering mag or department webpage?].

 Another very exciting element of this course is an exchange and design competition I have developed with my collaborators Profs.
-Petros Abraha and Shigemichi Oshima at Meijo University in Nagoya Japan.
+Petros Abraha and Shigemichi Oshima at Meijo University in Nagoya[,] Japan.
 Over the past two years some 20 Japanese students have visited Davis over three trips and participated in Engineering Week and the design showcase.
-We have held cultural exchange lunches and dinners, visited local engineering companies and research labs, and the students have competed in the final design competition with our students which has been a huge success.
-This past year I was awarded a $24k `Global Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable trip.
+We have held cultural exchange lunches and dinners, visited local engineering companies and research labs, and the students have competed in the final design competition with our students which has been a huge success [could separate into two sentences. e.g. "the highlight of the exchange was a final design competition between the Meijo and UCD students, which was a huge success"].
+This past year I was awarded a $24k `Global
+Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable trip.
 We visited Nobel Prize winning research labs, the Toyota factory and museum, and all of the students presented their work to over 80 students and faculty in